 Credits, 0 sem. hrs.
-Prerequisite(s): Previous experience on a wind or percussion instrument

-The Symphonic Winds is a full concert band that performs high quality wind band music.
-Responsibilities include 4 1/2 hours of rehearsal per week, major performances on campus (1 in the fall, 2 in the spring), a brief tour each semester and other various performances.
+Prerequisite(s): Previous experience on a wind or percussion instrument The Symphonic Winds is a full concert band that performs high quality wind band music.
+Responsibilities include 4 1/2 hours of rehearsal per week in the spring semester (3 in the fall semester), major performances on campus (1 in the fall, 2 in the spring), a brief tour each semester and other various performances.